larchey/VoxelMountain/readme.md

-# Isometric Grid with Perlin Noise
+# Isometric Grid with Simplex ~~Perlin~~ Noise

-This project demonstrates the creation of an isometric grid using OpenGL and SDL2, with terrain height variation simulated using Perlin noise.
-The grid consists of cubes whose heights vary according to the Perlin noise value at their grid position, creating a simple, procedurally generated landscape.
+This project demonstrates the creation of an isometric grid using OpenGL and SDL2, with terrain height variation simulated using Simplex ~~Perlin~~  noise.
+The grid consists of cubes whose heights vary according to the Simplex ~~Perlin~~  noise value at their grid position, creating a simple, procedurally generated landscape.

 ## Prerequisites